Uokoroafor/saas-app/enhancements/README.md

 - [ ] Redesign the front-end for improved usability and responsiveness

 ### 8. **Implement Back-End Logger**
-- [ ] Remove instances of the print function
+- [X] Remove unnecessary instances of the print function
-- [ ] Implement a Logger
+- [X] Implement a Logger